Backward CUSUM for Testing and Monitoring Structural Change with an Application to COVID-19 Pandemic Data: Introduction

-Furthermore, the conventional CUSUM test has no power against alternatives that do not affect the unconditional mean of $y_t$.
-In order to obtain tests that have power against breaks of this kind, we extend the existing invariance principle for recursive residuals to a multivariate version and consider a vector-valued CUSUM process instead of the univariate CUSUM detector.
-For both retrospective testing and monitoring, we propose a vector-valued sequential statistic in the fashion of the score-based cumulative sum statistic of \cite{hansen1992}.
-The maximum vector entry of the multivariate statistic then yields a detector and a sequential test that has power against a much larger class of structural breaks.
+An additional problem of the conventional CUSUM test is that it has no power against alternatives that do not affect the unconditional mean of $y_t$ (see \citealp{kramer1988}).
+For both retrospective testing and monitoring, we propose a multivariate sequential statistic in the fashion of the score-based cumulative sum statistic of \cite{hansen1992} and the tests by \cite{jiang2019}.
+The maximum vector entry of the multivariate statistic yields a detector and a sequential test that has power against a much larger class of structural breaks than when using conventional CUSUM detectors.

+We also suggest a new estimator for the break date based on backwardly cumulated recursive residuals.
+This estimator outperforms the conventional estimator constructed by the sum of squared residuals whenever the break occurs close to the end of the sample, which is the relevant scenario for on-line monitoring.